glee73/clean-water-pvd/README.md

 1. a policy brief and case study of lead service line replacement (lslr) in pittsburgh, madison, and north providence
 2. a case study of lslr in newark
 3. a statistical analysis of providence water's loan program participation; variables of particular interest are geographic location and socioeconomic status
-4. white paper explaining the complexities of lslr
+4. white paper explaining the complexities of lslr implementation